opensean/s3synccli/README.md

                                      options include DEBUG, INFO, WARNING, ERROR,
                                      or CRITICAL. [default: INFO]

-        --log_dir LOGDIR             file path to directory in which to store the logs.
+        --log-dir LOGDIR             file path to directory in which to store the logs.
 No log files are created if this option is ommited.
         -h --help                    show this screen.